INDIAN CANYON NATION

 ABOUT THE ORGANIZATION

-CIR (Costanoan Indian Research Inc) is a registered 501(c)(3) non-profit located in the land of the Indian Canyon Mutsun Band of Costanoan-Ohlone People in Hollister, California. -- The land and people are also known as the “Indian Canyon Mutsun Band of Costanoan-Ohlone People“, and more commonly referred to as ICN (Indian Canyon Nation).
+CIR (Costanoan Indian Research Inc) is a registered 501(c)(3) non-profit located in the land of the Indian Canyon Chualar Tribe of the Costanoan-Ohlone People in Hollister, California. -- The land and people are also known as the “Indian Canyon Mutsun Band of Costanoan-Ohlone People“, and more commonly referred to as ICN (Indian Canyon Nation).

 CIR aims to preserve, protect, support, and promote the cultural heritage, history, traditions, and contemporary issues of California Natives.These goals are accomplished by providing research, documentation, and dissemination of knowledge of the cultures, languages, histories, and contemporary issues of the indigenous peoples of California, particularly the Costanoan Ohlone people (the original inhabitants of the San Francisco and Monterey Bay areas).The organization also creates educational and cultural programs, culturally sensitive and relevant ceremonial sites for Natives needing traditional land to conduct their cultural and spiritual activities; and promote cross-cultural understanding and respect.
 Their works go far beyond this.
 Their mission is rooted in a long and painful history of colonization, displacement, and erasure of California Indigenous peoples.